 Can people with cancer live a long life?

 However, the ACS indicates that the overall cancer death rate has declined by

 How long can someone live with cancer without knowing?

 Some types of cancer do not cause symptoms in the early stages.
 Therefore, a person may not know they are living with the disease until it reaches more advanced stages.

 For example, research indicates that carcinoid tumors may not present with any symptoms for

 Cancer causes cells to divide uncontrollably.
 It also prevents them from dying at the natural point in their life cycle.

 Genetic factors and lifestyle choices, such as smoking, can contribute to the development of the disease.
 Several elements affect the ways that DNA communicates with cells and directs their division and death.

-After nonmelanoma skin cancer, breast cancer is the most common type in the U.S. However, lung cancer is the leading cause of cancer-related death.
+After nonmelanoma skin cancer, breast cancer is the most common type in the U.S.

 Treatments are constantly improving.
 Examples of current methods include chemotherapy, radiation therapy, and surgery.
 Some people benefit from newer options, such as stem cell transplantation and precision medicine.